 Pain After Vaccination in Babies – Tips to Ease It

 Many moms become upset on seeing their babies in pain after a shot.
-Vaccinations are for your baby’s good shouldn’t be avoided.
+Vaccinations are for your baby’s good and shouldn’t be avoided.
 However, you can certainly make the experience less stressful for your baby.
+Let’s learn about how to relieve pain after vaccination in babies.

 Here are a few things you can do to ease your baby’s pain during and after a shot: